aws-samples/sagemaker-studio-emr/README.md

 connectivity and generating pre-signed SparkUI links for debugging.

-User's can leverage the [SparkMagic](https://github.com/jupyter-incubator/sparkmagic) kernels for interactively working with remote Spark clusters through [Livy](http://livy.incubator.apache.org./).
+User's can leverage the [SparkMagic](https://github.com/jupyter-incubator/sparkmagic) kernels for interactively working with remote Spark clusters through [Livy](http://livy.incubator.apache.org./) or libraries such as PyHive can be used after connection to the cluster has been established.

+Lastly, we show examples of [locally running Spark](interactive_notebooks/LocalSpark) within SageMaker Studio notebooks since this is often done during while prototyping prior to standing up an EMR cluster.

 For more information and examples see the Interactive Spark directory's [README](interactive_notebooks/README.md)